COVID-19 lockdown increases domestic violence in Bangladesh | DW | 12.05.2020

 Violence against women and children is on the rise in Bangladesh amid the COVID-19 lockdown, according to reports.
 Experts say a lack of social activities and financial pressures are increasing rifts within families.

 On April 15, Obaidul Haque Tutul, a Bangladeshi man, livestreamed the murder of his wife on Facebook.
-The incident shocked the country, especially those who watched it live.
+The incident shocked the country, especially those who watched it.
 For a moment they couldn't even react to it, as they couldn't believe what was actually happening.

 Tatul killed his wife Tahmina Akhter with a machete in his home, reportedly over a financial dispute.
 After committing the crime, Tutul turned himself in to local police.
 The horrific video has been taken down from the social media platform.